nomasters/handshake/design-docs/handshake-core.md

 The `lookup` is the index for various types of lookups:

-- Decryption key lookup: Upon receiving a new message, the lookup hash is used to find the decryption key.
+- Decryption key look up: Upon receiving a new message, the lookup hash is used to find the decryption key.
 If the key hasn't been used, the `lookupHash` is used to get the key from the key table.
 Two possible error states are that the lookup hash isn't found, or it is found, but in the consumed lookup key table, which gives a warning that a key was used twice.
 When a key is used and added to the consumed key list, its entry should be removed from the lookup table.
 As cited above, the structure should look as follows:

 ```
 {